Duck Mountain Provincial Park (Saskatchewan): Attractions and amenities

 Madge Lake is the largest body of water in the park and serves as its central tourist attraction.
 Seasonal recreational activities in and around the lake include fishing, hunting, hiking (part of the Trans Canada Trail runs through the park), bicycling, swimming, boating, water skiing, downhill skiing, cross country skiing, snowmobile riding, horseback riding, tobagganing, miniature golf, and 18-hole golf.
 The area also provides abundant wildlife viewing opportunities, especially in the immensely large local breeding flock of ducks and other waterfowl.

 There are multiple campgrounds throughout the park that have varying levels of services, including electrical hook-ups, potable water, laundry, sani-dumps, washrooms, and showers.
 Moose, Elk and Deer Campgrounds are group camping sites.
 Fern, Sellwood, Poplar, Spruce, and Birch A, B, & C Campgrounds are set up with individual sites.
 Most of the individual sites can accommodate larger vehicles, such as RVs and trailers.
 The Spruce Campground is right on Madge Lake.
 The group sites have camp kitchens and covered areas.

 Duck Mountain Lodge operates as a year-round resort hotel in the park, and a large (summer) seasonal campground and rental cabins are also in the park.
 Over 300 private vacation residences (cottages) can also be found around the lake.
 There are two public swimming beaches (Ministik Beach and Pickerel Point Beach) constructed with artificially supplied sand.

 At the Ministik Beach, Sask Aquatic Adventures has a water adventure park set up.
-It is one of nine in Saskatchewan.
-The others are located at Blackstrap Lake, the Battlefords, Buffalo Pound, Regina Beach, Greenwater Lake, Tufts Bay on Lake Diefenbaker by Elbow, Sandy Bay at Candle Lake Provincial Park, and Greig Lake at Meadow Lake Provincial Park.
+It is one of several in Saskatchewan.

 Madge Lake Golf Resort is an 18-hole, 5522-yard golf course located at the park on the south side of Highway 57, near Ministik Beach.

 Duck Mountain Ski Area is located along the southern edge of the park.
 It was established in 1978 as a not-for-profit organization.